VikingKampfsau/dynamic_mapvote/README.md

 Add the map to config - dvar "sv_voteable_maps".
 Add the loadscreen.iwi file to \mapvote\images folder.

+## FAQ

+- The mapvote.iwd is not updating
+-> check your console and make sure you installed 'zip' on your server

+- The mapvote.iwd is generated empty and players get kicked with "Could not find loadscreen_0.iwi" -> Make sure you installed 'zip' on your server
+-> Make sure the folder and file permissions are correct -> Make sure you have set the fs_homepath correctly

+- Players get a download loop when downloading the mapvote.iwd -> The mod generates a new mapvote.iwd on every map end therefor the file continously changes.
+-> To avoid a download loop create a softlink instead.

 ## Support
 For bug reports and issues, please visit the "Issues" tab at the top.
 First look through the issues, maybe your problem has already been reported.